 Men get longer prison sentences

-In the work field women get lower wages and in the legal field they also get lower prison sentences.
-When researchers looked at the length of prison sentences received by men and women for the same crime, they found men are likely to receive longer sentences, up to 63% longer.
+Women receive lower wages in the workplace and lower prison sentences in the legal field.
+When researchers compared the length of prison sentences received by men and women for the same crime, they found men are likely to receive longer sentences, up to 63% longer.
 At the same time, women are acquitted more often than men.

 Boys receive submission medication more often than girls